vision-iitd/vision-iitd.github.io/index.md

 # About the Lab:

 Visual Computing group (IIT Delhi) is a Computer vision research group in the Department of Computer and Engineering at [IIT Delhi](https://www.cse.iitd.ac.in/).
-The long-term mission of our group is to develop interactive learning algorithms that continuously learn from experiences.
-Currently, the lab focuses on several areas in machine learning including Deep Learning, Reinforcement Learning, Lifelong Learning, and Natural Language Processing.
+Currently, the lab focuses on several areas in machine learning including Trusworthy AI, Cancer Detection, Mobility, and Egocentric Vision.

 <br>
 # News: